Nebraska US Rep. Fortenberry found guilty in campaign probe

-A federal jury in LA deliberated about two hours before finding the nine-term Republican guilty of one count of falsifying and concealing material facts and two counts of making false statements.
-Fortenberry was charged after sitting for two interviews with FBI agents who were investigating the donor, Gilbert Chagoury, a Nigerian billionaire of Lebanese descent.
+A federal jury in LA deliberated about two hours Thursday before finding the nine-term Republican guilty of concealing information and two counts of making false statements to authorities.
+Fortenberry was charged after denying to the FBI that he was aware he had received illicit funds from Gilbert Chagoury, a Nigerian billionaire of Lebanese descent.

-Fortenberry showed no emotion as the verdict was read but the youngest of his five daughters in the front of the gallery began sobbing uncontrollably.
-After the jury left the courtroom, Fortenberry walked over to his wife and the two daughters present and clasped them in a hug.
-He then kissed his wife on the lips and returned to a seat next to his lawyer.
+Fortenberry showed no emotion as the verdict was read but his youngest daughter began sobbing uncontrollably in the front of the gallery as her mother tried to console her.
+After the jury left the courtroom, Fortenberry walked over to his wife and the two of his five daughters who were present and clasped them in a hug.

 Outside the courthouse, Fortenberry said the process had been unfair and he would appeal immediately.
 He would not say if he would suspend his campaign for reelection, saying he was going to spend time with his family.